karstensensensen/SFPGenerator/README.md

 ### Update
 calls *setup_rightclick.bat*, meaning it will update the menu so its synced with the newest *QuickTempaltes.csv* file.

+## !IMPORTANT!

+if uninstalling, either run *remove_rightclick.bat* and then *uninstall.exe* or run the *copmlete_uninstall.bat* script, in order to make sure the right clikc menus are removed as well.

 ## **Build**

 This project uses cmake to generate, build and install the project.